Dual fuel + 50A outlet

 With its dual-fuel technology, the powerful and versatile Champion 201175 provides an output of 120/240V.
 While gasoline-powered, it gives a running wattage of 7,000W along with a peak wattage of 8,500W.
 While propane-powered, it provides 6,300 rated watts and 8,500 starting watts.

-The inverter generator is rated for a noise of 61 dBA (just slightly more noisy than an office).
-Its starting mechanisms include a conventional pull-start mechanism and a simple and elegant electric starter (battery included).
+Enjoying a noise rating of 61 dBA (just slightly more noisy than background music), this inverter generator can be started thanks to a conventional pull-start mechanism, but also to a simple and elegant electric starter (battery included).
 Champion’s EZ Start Dial lets you intuitively start the engine with easy access to all the controls you need.

-With a fuel capacity of 5.3 gallons, the 201175 can operate for up to 14 hours using gasoline (fuel consumption around 0.38 GPH), or for up to 12 hours (on a 20 lbs tank - propane consumption around 0.39 GPH) using propane.
+The 201175, with a fuel capacity of 5.3 gallons, reaches a run time of up to 14 hours utilizing gasoline (fuel consumption around 0.38 GPH).
+Alternatively, it can reach a run time of up to 12 hours (on a 20 lbs tank - propane consumption around 0.39 GPH) with propane.

 In addition, it provides 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle allowing you to easily charge your batteries.
 Since a dual port USB adapter is included with the unit, you will also be able to use the DC receptacle to conveniently charge electronics such as mobile phones and tablets.

 If you own an RV with a 50-amp service, you can consider this Champion unit as RV-ready, as it features a 14-50R outlet.
-In addition, as it features a twist-lock L14-30R receptacle, the 201175 is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.
+In addition, since the 201175 bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.

 Although this generator is technically considered 'portable' (in the sense that it can be moved), its 213.8 lbs make it incredibly difficult to manually lift and transport.
-However, this lack of maneuverability is compensated by its set of 2 wheels (⌀9.5") and its folding handle, with which you can conveniently shift it, once it's on the ground.
+Nevertheless, it can still be moved quite conveniently with the help of its set of 2 wheels (⌀9.5") and its folding handle, once it is placed on the ground.

-To help you monitor the 201175's status and activity, its control panel is equipped with a digital Intelligauge data center, giving you information on the voltage, lifetime run hours, power output and frequency.
+Monitoring of the 201175's status and activity is made possible by a digital Intelligauge data center, which provides information on the lifetime run hours, frequency, voltage and power output and is one of the features of its control panel.

 The unit also benefits from the CO Shield™ technology, which monitors accumulation of poisonous carbon monoxide (CO) gas produced by the engine's exhaust when the generator is running.
 If CO Shield™ detects elevated levels of CO gas, it automatically shuts off the engine and illuminates a red LED.